v0-alpha/src-mq/README.md

 ## Usage

-There are two main ways of applying breakpoints:
+There are two ways of applying breakpoints:

 - `from` (applies from `breakpoint.value`)
 - `until` (applies until `breakpoint.value - 1`)